Sports background and the reason why I became a bike fitter.

 - 2012: Addition of postural studies for cyclists to my activities as physio.

-- 2014: Stopping my physio therapist activities to devote myself entirely to cycling.
-Biomechanics.
+- 2014: End of my physiotherapist activities to devote myself entirely to cycling biomechanics.

 My course as a bike fitter